 As contributors to this artwork, primary schoolchildren were asked to speculate on the possible structure and look of these ancient birds and their images have been used in the accompanying AR.
 Constructed using fabric, foam, pool noodles, recycled plastic, and LED lights, the artwork also takes advantage of contemporary technology, in the form of augmented reality (AR) as a means of adding a layer of imagination and interpretation.

 About the Creators

-Seth Ellis is senior lecturer in interactive media at the Queensland College of Art, Griffith University, where he is program director of the Master of Interactive Media program and convenor of the Interaction Design major.
-He is a narrative artist and interface designer; he has worked with libraries, museums and galleries on their collections and exhibitions, most recently the Museum of Brisbane and the State Library of Queensland.
+Perrin Ellis is senior lecturer in interactive media at the Queensland College of Art, Griffith University, where they are program director of the Master of Interactive Media program and convenor of the Interaction Design major.
+They are a narrative artist and interface designer; they have worked with libraries, museums and galleries on their collections and exhibitions, most recently the Museum of Brisbane and the State Library of Queensland.